shanep-capstone/cs481-s21-team_2/README.md

 Spring has a strong ecosystem which can provide a lot of template to develop a wide variety of applications

+We will use Spring boot for the standalone part and Spring MVC for the web app part of the project

 ## Planning Lab